yourjelly/odoo/addons/wowl/doc/services/notifications.md

     ...

     someHandler() {
-        this.notifications.display('Look behind you!!!', { sticky: true });
+        this.notifications.create('Look behind you!!!', { sticky: true });
     }
 }
 ```

 ## Notes

-- whenever the list of notifications is updated, a `NOTIFICATIONS_CHANGE` is
+- whenever the list of notifications is updated, a `NOTIFICATIONS_CHANGE` event is
   triggered on the main bus.